section-engineering-education/engineering-education/articles/creating-a-simple-real-time-chat-app-with-react-socket-io-with-e2e-encryption/index.md

 ### Creating the Backend

 For the backend, we'll use Node.js with its framework Express.
-Socket.io is needed to provide real-time, bi-directional communication between the server and the client.
+Socket.io is needed to provide real-time, two-way communication between the backend server and the client.

 The folder structure for our backend will look as follows: